 You’ll review inquiry-based instructional strategies and learn content-specific practices that recognize the diverse perspectives students bring to the learning experience.

-- Inquiry-Based Series: After you take IL 101, pick a combination of courses that equals 26 hours or more.
+- Inquiry-Based Learning Series: After you take IL 101, pick a combination of courses that equals 26 hours or more.

 - Single Courses: If you don't want to complete the whole Inquiry-Based Series, choose any individual course to take.